 - Third, more and diverse community connections mean learners have more opportunities for learning and work on vocational and academic pathways.
 It allows communities to be part of the learning community, with more joined-up support in more supportive settings.

 ‘Connection’ is a key theme of the Learning Estate Strategy.
 Creating more joined-up lifelong learning experiences for all learners will look different in different places.
 However, the intention to connect opportunities and improve outcomes will be consistent in all places.
 Service design, community development and the design of learning experiences will form a key element of the process of creating more joined-up experiences.
-All through campus developments, learning town developments and collaborative learning communities are all potential built environment responses.
+Above all the report proposes built environment responses such as campus developments, learning town developments and collaborative learning communities.

 Participation and Placemaking

-Critical to the process of deciding what to connect, how to connect, and what form the connected built form should take is the conversation on need and ambition.
-At Architecture and Design Scotland, our commitment is to support these conversations through participation methods by learners and teachers, and link the outcomes of these conversations to collaboration by service providers and decisionmakers.
+We need conversations on need and ambition.
+This is critical to the process of deciding what to connect, how to connect, and what form the connected built form should take.
+At Architecture & Design Scotland, we support these conversations through participation methods by learners and teachers.
+Furthermore, we link the outcomes of these conversations to collaboration by service providers and decisionmakers.
 Our advice builds on the 5 stages of shaping learning environments set out in the Inspiring Learning Spaces Toolkit, which was developed with Scottish Futures Trust.

 How A&DS supports the Learning Estate Strategy

-Our aim is to help co-design learning environments with learners, teachers and communities.
+We help co-design learning environments with learners, teachers and communities.
 Our purpose is to connect, enhance and extend learning experiences, support communities and strengthen placemaking.
-Our support for schools is available to education authorities, national partners and schools in Scotland at no cost.
+And our support for schools is available to education authorities, national partners and schools in Scotland at no cost.
 We offer an external view, peer support, facilitation, learning networks and resources to facilitate change.
 We work closely with Scottish Government and Scottish Futures Trust to share learning, co-ordinate advice and support local authorities.

 Our services focus on: